 In your search for finding the Caribbean medical school right for you, you may have come upon these terms: approved by New York, recognized by California, etcetera.
 What do these mean?
 These approvals define the quality of the education you will receive at these schools.
 Most importantly, it will qualify you for obtaining a residency and licensure after you graduate.

-These are the big four approvals for Caribbean medical school: approval from the New York State Education Department, recognition from the Medical Board of California, approval from the National Committee of Foreign Medical Education and Accreditation (NCFMEA), and provisional accreditation from Caribbean Accreditation Authority for Education in Medicine and Other Health Professions (CAAM-HP).
+These are the big four approvals for Caribbean medical school: approval from the New York State Education Department, recognition from the Medical Board of California, approval from the National Committee of Foreign Medical Education and Accreditation (NCFMEA), and accreditation from Caribbean Accreditation Authority for Education in Medicine and Other Health Professions (CAAM-HP).

 New York State Education Department